elunna/nerfhack-changelog/README.md

 * Crowning only grants *up to* 3 intrinsics.
 In Vanilla, crowning would grant fire, cold, poison, sleep, and shock resistance, as well as see invisible.
 * Intrinsic see invisible is no longer granted via crowning
 * Intrinsic telepathy is no longer granted via crowning
 * In NerfHack, the game will roll 3 times to pick random intrinsics.
 On each roll, if the player already possesses that intrinsic, the roll is lost - otherwise the player gains it permanently.
-If a player fails to gain any new intrinsics, they instead are granted a wish.
 * Crowning gifts are only granted when crowned, never for #offer.
 * Your god will not crown you until you have completed the quest.
 * Crowning makes it impossible to change alignment ever again.

-**New intrinsics available when crowned:**
-* Disintegration resistance
-* Acid resistance (exclusive to crowning)
-* Petrification resistance (exclusive to crowning)
-* Sickness resistance (exclusive to crowning)
+## THE QUEST

+* Removed the quest turn limit (Un)
+* Players can enter the quest as soon as they reach level XL 10 (Un)
+* Prevent the player from skipping most of the quest (from xNetHack).
+  * Mark all quest levels as hardfloor.
+  * Players cannot do horizontal or downward teleporting while the quest nemesis is alive.

 ## INTRINSICS AND EXTRINSICS